-In connection with the issuance of the old notes, we entered into the exchange and registration rights agreement with Chase Securities, the initial purchaser of the old notes.
+In connection with the issuance of the Old Notes, we entered into the exchange and registration rights agreement with Chase Securities, the initial purchaser of the Old Notes.

-We encourage note holders to review all provisions of the exchange and registration rights agreement.
-We will provide a copy of the exchange and registration rights agreement to prospective purchasers of notes identified to us by Chase Securities upon request.
+The following description of the exchange and registration rights agreement is qualified in its entirety by reference to all provisions of the exchange and registration rights agreement.
+We will provide a copy of the exchange and registration rights agreement to prospective purchasers of Notes identified to us by Chase Securities upon request.

-We entered into the exchange and registration rights agreement with Chase Securities concurrently with the issuance of the old notes.
-Pursuant to the exchange and registration rights agreement, we agreed to

-- . file with the SEC on or prior to 105 days after the date of issuance of the old notes a registration statement on Form S-1 or Form S-4, if the use of such form is then available relating to this registered exchange offer for the old notes under the Securities Act, and - . use our reasonable best efforts to cause the exchange offer registration statement to be declared effective under the Securities Act within 150 days after the issue date.

-As soon as practicable after the effectiveness of the exchange offer registration statement, we will offer to the holders of Transfer Restricted Securities (as defined below) who are not prohibited by any law or policy of the SEC from participating in the exchange offer the opportunity to exchange their Transfer Restricted Securities for an issue of a second series of notes (i.e., the new notes) that are identical in all material respects to the old notes, except that the new notes do not contain terms with respect to transfer restrictions, and that would be registered under the Securities Act.
-We will keep the exchange offer open for not less than 30 days or longer, if required by applicable law after the date on which notice of the exchange offer is mailed to the holders of the old notes.
+We entered into the exchange and registration rights agreement with Chase Securities concurrently with the issuance of the Old Notes.
+Pursuant to the exchange and registration rights agreement, we agreed to (i) file with the Commission on or prior to 105 days after the date of issuance of the Old Notes a registration statement on Form S-1 or Form S-4, if the use of such form is then available relating to this registered exchange offer for the ${\tt Old}$ Notes under the Securities Act and (ii) use our reasonable best efforts to cause the exchange offer registration statement to be declared effective under the Securities Act within 150 days after the issue date.
+As soon as practicable after the effectiveness of the exchange offer registration statement, we will offer to the holders of Transfer Restricted Securities (as defined below) who are not prohibited by any law or policy of the Commission from participating in the exchange offer the opportunity to exchange their Transfer Restricted Securities for an issue of a second series of notes (i.e., the New Notes) that are identical in all material respects to the Old Notes (except that the New Notes do not contain terms with respect to transfer restrictions) and that would be registered under the Securities Act.
+We will keep the exchange offer open for not less than 30 days (or longer, if required by applicable law) after the date on which notice of the exchange offer is mailed to the holders of the Old Notes.